danhtuan/deep_learning/final_prj/final_report.md

 Another profiler was used to measure the frequency of convolution operations in DNN and the results shown in below Table.
 <img src="profile.png" alt="profile" width="800" height="300"/>

 The top three operations are all convolutions and account for 80 percent computation of CNN.
+This number agrees with a research from MIT which showed that 90% computation of CNN is due to convolution operations.

 ## 7. Conclusion